atrn/dcc/README.md

 linker to form an executable from the object files.

-However, unlike `cc` et al `dcc` automatically generates and uses dependencies and will only compile or link if an output file needs to be re-created.
+However, unlike `cc` et al `dcc` automatically generates and uses dependency information and will only compile or link if an output file needs to be re-created.
 This is entirely transparent to the end-user.
 The effect being that re-compilation is far faster when files are already up to date.

 `dcc` can be used as a mostly _drop in_ replacement for `cc/c++(1)` in existing build systems.
 Doing so adds additional dependency checking